"Fog In My Throat" (1974/1976)

 Flammus sometimes said that he wasn’t a killer by choice.
 But sometimes he deceived himself and sometimes he lied.
 And also these things happened regularly in his trade, and he took what satisfaction he could from them.
 His satisfaction from killing, however, was always encased in a separate horror and fear of his own: “What if I also am killed today?”

 I like the polarizing Léon Bloy (1846-1917).
 What I find most interesting about him is the hard choices he imposes on a reader.
 They are so artistically aggressive and unrelentingly Catholic.
 Flannery O’Connor, who also admired Bloy, was a master of this technique.
-There is a story of hers that sometimes gets mentioned as a tightly constructed example of this kind of Catholic aggression, "The River" (1953).
+One story that is sometimes cited as an example of this kind of Catholic aggression is "The River" (1953), where O’Connor creates a boy named Harry Ashfield who has some pretty awful parents.

-In it, O’Connor created a presents a boy named Harry Ashfield who has some pretty awful parents.
-He is taken to a river baptism—revivalist-style—by his babysitter.
+Harry is taken to a river baptism—revivalist-style—by his babysitter.
 There, he is swept up by the preacher’s talk of salvation and the promise of a better life in the Kingdom of Christ.
-The next day, he goes looking for that salvation to relive his spiritual awakening, and he drowns.
-That is O’Connor at her most O’Connor-ish, at maximum-octane Bloy.
+The next day, he returns to the river with salvation to relive his spiritual awakening, to baptize himself, and he drowns.
+That is O’Connor at her most O’Connor-ish.
+That is also Bloy.
+Not infrequently, it is Lafferty.
+Choose, O'Connor says, for either this was idiocy and meaninglessness, or the boy, by God’s grace, has died and been saved.

-You can see it in another literary rendering drowning: the deaths of the Franciscan sisters in Hopkins’s horrific and beautiful “The Wreck of the Deutschland.”
-Thinking of the sisters, who were fleeing persecution of the anti-Catholic Falk Laws by sailing to America to help with nursing care in St. Louis, and thinking of himself safe in Wales as they died terribly, Hopkins wrote:
+You can see the refusal to look away in another Catholic rendering of drowning in literature: the deaths of the Franciscan sisters in Hopkins’s horrific and beautiful “The Wreck of the Deutschland.”
+Thinking of the Franciscan sisters, who were escaping the persecution of the anti-Catholic Falk Laws by sailing to America to help with nursing care in St. Louis, Hopkins writes of himself safe in Wales as they die terribly:

 Away in the loveable west, On a pastoral forehead of Wales, I was under a roof here, I was at rest, And they the prey of the gales; She to the black-about air, to the breaker, the thickly Falling flakes, to the throng that catches and quails Was calling "O Christ, Christ, come quickly": The cross to her she calls Christ to her, christens her wildworst Best.
 The majesty! what did she mean?
 Breathe, arch and original Breath.
 Is it love in her of the being as her lover had been?
 Breathe, body of lovely Death.
 They were else-minded then, altogether, the men Woke thee with a we are perishing in the weather of Gennesareth.
 Or is it that she cried for the crown then, The keener to come at the comfort for feeling the combating keen?